jules2689/trudeau/docs/2020-04-21/q_a.md

 **Interpreter**:

-So what happened to that equipment, Mr. Trudeau?is it still in our possession in storage somewhere or -- and what is the other province expecting this equipment?well, we will continue to follow up on the orders that were placed and ensure we receive the equipment we need and we will continue to ensure that we have chartered plane there is to pick up the equipment we require.
+So what happened to that equipment, Mr. Trudeau? is it still in our possession in storage somewhere or -- and what is the other province expecting this equipment? well, we will continue to follow up on the orders that were placed and ensure we receive the equipment we need and we will continue to ensure that we have chartered plane there is to pick up the equipment we require.
 With respect to the province, I will let the province share that information with you.